Wenslaus-Makumba/Quote-app/README.md

 # Project Description

 This is a web app for  Quotes Manager.
 It's comprised of a  display dection that shows all the quotes saved on the system, alongside a form to add more quotes to the system.
-The layout is friendly to use and basic/self-explanatory to a new user.

 # Behaviour Driven Development
 The applicaton has various conmpents that work together to achieve a view,some of the components are: